compbiocore/refchef/docs/usage.md

       - md5 *.* > final_checksums.md5
 ```
 **master.yaml keys**
-The first line of the yaml is the `key` for the block of code that follows it (`S_cerevisiae:` in the above example).
+The first line of the yaml is the `key` for the block of code that follows it (`S_cerevisiae:` in the above example), they key must:
     1. The `key` must be a string.
     2. The `key` must match the `name` entry under the `metadata` header of the yaml.
+    3. Each `key` in a given `master.yaml` should be unique.

-The string of text entered in `key` field will be used to create a folder inside the directory you specify as your output in your config file (cfg.ini or cfg.yaml) or `refchef-cook` arguments.
-In the previous quickstart example, we used `/Users/jwalla12/references` as the output directory for `refchef-cook` and here is the collapsed file tree that refchef created, note that the folders containing the primary references, indices, and gtf annotations are nested inside a folder named `S_cerevisiae`.
+The string of text entered in the `key` field will be used to create a folder inside the directory you specify as your output in your config file (cfg.ini or cfg.yaml) or `refchef-cook` arguments.
+In the previous quickstart example, we used `/Users/jwalla12/references` as the output directory for `refchef-cook`.
+Here is the collapsed file tree that refchef created, note that the folder containing the primary reference is nested inside a folder named `S_cerevisiae` based on the `key`.

 ```
-./Users/jwalla12/references
-└── S_cerevisiae
+./Users/jwalla12/references #this directory is specified in refchef-cook or the config files └── S_cerevisiae
     ├── bowtie2_index
     ├── bwa_index